jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.4.9 MinAbsoluteOverlay

-Evaluates the minimum absolute value for each grid cell from a stack of input rasters.
+Evaluates the minimum absolute value for each grid cell from a stack of input rasters..

 *Parameters*: